 Lab Basics: Storage Space

 No matter what other equipment you have in an inorganic chemistry lab, you must have storage space for your small tools and chemical reagents.
-Inorganic chemistry often deals with chemical reagents that have strong reactions, are caustic, or are fragile and easily destabilized.
+Inorganic chemistry often deals with chemical reagents that have strong reactions.
+Some of these are caustic, or fragile and easily destabilized.

 This calls for highly precise and carefully calculated safety standards.
-Inorganic chemistry labs are outfitted with secure organization and storage for these chemicals.
+Inorganic chemistry labs need secure organization and storage for these chemicals.

-For many inorganic chemistry labs, custom stainless steel casework is the ideal storage solution for the bulk of what they need to store, along with fridges, freezers, and other climate-controlled storage space.
+For many inorganic chemistry labs, custom stainless steel casework is the ideal storage solution for the bulk of what they need to store.
+It is used along with fridges, freezers, and other climate-controlled storage space.

 Lab Basics: Bench Space

-Bench space refers to the countertops and tables that are used to perform lab tasks.
+Bench space refers to the countertops and tables to perform lab tasks.
 These act as spaces for computer workstations, equipment workstations, observation spaces, and other uses.

 Customizing your lab’s bench space is ideal because it lets you set up the best workflow for the space you have.
-Good workflow and sufficient space are vital to the operation of an inorganic chemistry lab– if the workspace is too crowded, you run the risk of spills.
+A good workflow and sufficient space are vital to the operation of an inorganic chemistry lab– if the workspace is too crowded, you run the risk of spills.

 Depending on the equipment your lab uses, lab designers may also use custom benchwork for machines like mass spectrometers or microscopes.